Visanduma/nova-back-navigation/README.md

 The missing *Back button* of laravel nova 4

-This back button uses javascript `history(-1)` method for navigation.
+This back button uses javascript `history.back()` method for navigation.
 Back button will be automatically attached to the default `Card` component. so additional configuration not needed

 ![screenshot](/resources/img/sc-1.png)